-Our main contributions can be summarized as follows: \begin{itemize} \itemsep{0em} \item To the best of our knowledge, we are the first to utilize self-supervised feature learning methods on unlabeled query images to benefit the few-shot segmentation task.
-Specifically, a prior extractor is proposed to generate prior region maps from the query image themselves to guide the final query mask prediction.
+\item To the best of our knowledge, we are the first to utilize self-supervised feature learning methods on unlabeled query images to benefit the few-shot segmentation task.
+Specifically, we propose a prior extractor to generate maps of prior regions from the query images themselves to guide the final query mask prediction.

-\item A global and local contrastive loss is proposed to train the prior extractor, making contrastive learning more suitable for the few shot segmentation tasks.
-With our proposed global-local learning, the query branch independently extracts informative clues from the query image itself and greatly enhances the cross interaction between query and support.
+\item We propose a global and local contrastive loss to train the prior extractor, making contrastive learning more suitable for few-shot segmentation tasks.
+With our proposed global-local learning, the query branch independently extracts informative clues from the query images themselves, which greatly enhances the cross-interaction between the query and support.

-\item Our network achieves state-of-the-art performances on PASCAL VOC 2012, COCO datasets.
-Specifically, our method achieves significant performance gain (5.9\% mean mIoU and 7.4\% mean mIoU among 4 splits under 1-shot and 5-shot setting, respectively) on the large-scale COCO dataset over previous SOTA. \end{itemize}